TYSKUNGEN – THE HIDDEN CHILD

 Camilla Läckberg has done her homework and has created a credible picture of life in Fjällbacka in the 1940s, complete with suspense and quiet drama.

-When I open a book by Camilla Läckberg I know I’ll have a few hours of excitement and enjoyable everyday reality, and Tyskungen (The German Child) is no exception.
+When I open a book by Camilla Läckberg I know I’ll have a few hours of excitement and enjoyable everyday reality, and The Hidden Child is no exception.

 Johanna Bergström, Värmlands Folkblad

 She also has a talent for storytelling, the ability to move a story along.
 It’s simply hard to stop reading, you really want to know what’s going on.